 If a child is living with the putative father, can he get temporary custody (parental responsibility) of the child?

-Yes.
-A putative father (a man who believes he is the father but cannot prove it because the mother is absent) who is caring for a child whom he believes is his, may file a petition to determine paternity and he can ask the judge to issue an order that establishes a temporary legal custody relationship between him and the child during the proceeding.
+A “putative father,” which is a man who believes he is the father but cannot prove it because the mother is absent, who is caring for a child whom he believes is his, may file a petition to determine paternity.
+He can also ask the judge to issue an order that establishes a temporary legal custody relationship between him and the child during the proceeding.
 The court will likely order a DNA test1 and then enter an order creating a legal relationship between the father and the child, award child support, if applicable, and time-sharing for the mother, if applicable.

 1 F.S.A. § 742.12